 You update your resume.
 Redo your cover letter.
 Apply to jobs.
 Respond to ads on career web sites.
 But no bites – not even a nibble!
 Maybe it’s time to consider contacting one or more contingency recruiters, also known as headhunters, to kick start your job search.

-If you are a professional, mid-level manager, or senior professional, chances are you have or will be contacting, or have been contacted by a contingency recruiter at some point in your professional lives.
-Most people may not know what contingency recruiters are, but here are a few key facts that you should note about them when looking for new employment:
+If you are a professional, mid-level manager, or senior professional, chances are you have or will be contacting, or have been contacted by a contingency recruiter (or a retained recruiter) at some point in your professional lives.
+Most people may not know exactly what contingency recruiters are or how they work, but here are a few key facts that you should note about them when looking for new employment: